MrLRTripp/SCEdison/README.md

 # SCEdison

+## Jupyter notebook, python, pandas, plotly, numpy

-SCE provides a "Budget Assistant Alert" email about two weeks before a bill is sent to let you know what you think the estimated bill will be.
-SCE provides a lot of great data.
-Can I do a better job estimating?
-What if we keep running the estimation model right up until the bill is sent - what will the estimation error look like?
-Besides the current month trend, should we look back a year ago?
-How does weather impact electricity usage?
+SCE provides up to three "Budget Assistant Alert" emails a few weeks before a bill is sent to let you know what they think the estimated bill will be.
+Let's take a closer look to see how well the estimation works using stats and visualization.

+There are two files: **SoCalEdison.xlsx** and **SCEdison.ipynb**.
+SoCalEdison.xlsx is the data file used by SCEdison.ipynb.